DerailleurAgile/sankeymatic-generator/README.md

-# sankeymatic_generator
+# Sankeymatic Generator

-Sankeymatic script generator for rendering multi-part survey data into a Sankey diagram
+A simple Sankeymatic script generator for rendering multi-part survey data into a Sankey diagram.